FAST AND FREE SHIPPING OVER $50

 While many people know about the "use-it-or-lose-it" rule when it comes to a flexible spending account (FSA), many employers are increasingly instituting a safeguard to help their employees budget each plan year: the FSA rollover.

 So what is it and where can you sign up?
-Well it's a little more complicated than that, and thanks to a number of FSA improvements made on the legislative level in 2020, the FSA rollover is about to become a lot more relevant for millions of American families.
+Well it's a little more complicated than that, and thanks to some temporary FSA changes legislated in 2020 as a response to the COVID-19 pandemic, the FSA rollover has become a lot more relevant for millions of American families.
 Let's dive in to explain how this handy account provision works and how you can budget around it to maximize the potential of your FSA dollars.